MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-126-HUBZone-Program/subpart-F-Contracting-Certified-HUBZone-Small-Business-Concerns/section-126.616.md

 ##### § 126.616 What requirements must a joint venture satisfy to submit an offer and be eligible to perform on a HUBZone contract? #####

-(a) *General.* A certified HUBZone small business concern may enter into a joint venture agreement with one or more other small business concerns, or with an approved mentor authorized by § 125.9 of this chapter , for the purpose of submitting an offer for a HUBZone contract.
+(a) *General.* A certified HUBZone small business concern may enter into a joint venture agreement with one or more other small business concerns, or with an approved mentor authorized by § 125.9 of this chapter, for the purpose of submitting an offer for a HUBZone contract.
 The joint venture itself need not be a certified HUBZone small business concern.

 (b) *Size.* (1) A joint venture of at least one certified HUBZone small business concern and one or more other business concerns may submit an offer as a small business for a HUBZone procurement or sale so long as each concern is small under the size standard corresponding to the NAICS code assigned to the procurement or sale.